FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 Any new count-based units introduced MUST use a capitalization scheme that is consistent with the capitalization scheme used in the allowed values table.
 For example, if a provider introduces a new count-based unit "Thing", the capitalization scheme MUST be "Thing" and not "thing" or "THING".

 ### Composite Units

+If the UsageUnit value is a composite value made from combinations of one or more units, each component MUST also align with the set of allowed values.

 Instead of "per" or "-" to denote a Composite Unit, slash ("/") must be used as a common convention.
 Count based units like requests, instances, tokens SHOULD be expressed using a value listed in the count dimension.
 For example, if a usage unit is measured as a rate of requests or instances over a period of time, the unit should be listed as "count/day" to signify the number of requests per day.